Weighted linearization of vector fields via a formal Moser trick: Weightings of K n

-Requiring weights to be listed from smallest to largest is done out of convenience to simplify proofs (e.g., those of Propositions \ref{prop:evaluative-isotopy-weighted-condition} and \ref{prop:linear-approximation-commutative}).
-One can of course start with weights in a different order, permute the coordinates of $\K^n$ to sort them, then apply the results of this section.
-However, the requirement that weights be strictly positive is not arbitrary: for instance, it guarantees that the translation-invariant topology on $\powseries{\K}{x}$ determined by the decreasing filtration by ideals
+Requiring weights to be listed from smallest to largest is done out of convenience to simplify proofs, e.g., those of Proposition \ref{prop:evaluative-isotopy-weighted-condition} and Lemma \ref{lem:linear-approximation-commutative}.
+One can of course start with weights in a different order, permute the coordinates of $\K^n$ to sort them, then apply the upcoming results.
+However, the requirement that weights be strictly positive is not arbitrary---for one, it guarantees that the translation-invariant topology on $\powseries{\K}{x}$ determined by the decreasing filtration by ideals